arangodb/docs/3.10/indexing-index-basics.md

 Building an index is always a write heavy operation (internally), it is always a good idea to build indexes during times with less load.

+In the Enterprise Edition, non-unique indexes can be created with multiple threads in parallel.
+The number of parallel index creation threads is currently set to 2, but future versions of ArangoDB may increase this value.
+Parallel index creation is only triggered for collections with at least 120,000 documents.